MedadRufus/Weather-Narrator/README.md

 of what the weather was like outside.
 You lost track of time.
 It does not have to be that way!

 Make your day better with the Weather Narrator!
-At every 15 minutes( 0th, 15th, 30th, 45th minute of each hour), you get a simple notification of the time, weather and a nice quote read out to you.
+At every 15 minutes( 0th, 15th, 30th, 45th minute of each hour), you get a simple notification of the time and weather read out to you.
 No need to switch screens or look it up anywhere.

 Stay informed!

 I have been using it for the last few hours and it is an interesting experience.
+While making this application.
+The deadline is nearing and Weather Narrator is letting me know!

 # How to run
 First install any python3 installation in your computer.
 Note that the program is only tested on *Windows*